Country Financial: History

 The company was founded in 1925 when a group of Illinois Agricultural Association members developed an organization to provide fire and lightning insurance for farmers.
 In the company's first year of operation, more than 385 Illinois farmers worked part-time, offering insurance services to their friends and neighbors.

 Crop insurance became available in 1926, auto insurance in 1927, and life insurance in 1929.
 Financial services, including retirement planning, estate planning, investment management, and annuities have been available for more than 35 years.

 As of 2021, Country Financial and its alliances serve nearly one million households and businesses in 19 states.
 The company has more than 3,000 employees and 2,000 financial representatives.

 A.M.
 Best rated Country Financial Property Casualty Group as A+ (Superior) in June 2019.
 A.M.
 Best rated Country Financial Life Insurance Company and Country Mutual Insurance Company, as A+ (Superior) in July 2021.

-Jim Jacobs is the current CEO, and Miles Kilcoin is the current CFO.
+Jim Jacobs is the current CEO, and Rob McDade is the current CFO.